April 3, 2016

 Global warming is always a topic of concern as it’s happening whether we like it or not.
 Tesla’s going against the trend of using fossil fuels to create energy and at the same time are getting good press for their efforts.

 I personally support Tesla’s efforts.
-I don’t think there’s many that would be against finding a better way to produce the same if not better results when it comes to energy.
-Oil companies seem awfully greedy when it comes to providing for its consumers.
+I don’t think there are many that would be against finding a better way to produce the same if not better results when it comes to energy.
+Oil companies seem awfully greedy when it comes to providing for their consumers.
 Adjusting fuel prices whenever and however they want tends to leave anyone stuck with a vehicle dependent on fossil fuels at the stake of these companies.

 I may very well be wrong, but I predict Tesla’s brand will soon be the new Apple when it comes to product launches, product adoption worldwide as well as general build quality.
 The brand will stand apart from a pack as Apple has but as they say, all good things come to an end.
 I just hope if it does come to an end it is for the better